ehsaniara/joblet-sdk-python/README.md

 ## What is Joblet?

-[Joblet](https://github.com/ehsaniara/joblet) is like having a super-powered task runner that works across multiple machines.
-Think of it as cron on steroids with a modern API.

-Here's what makes it cool:

-- **Run anything, anywhere**: Execute commands and scripts across your entire infrastructure
+[Joblet](https://github.com/ehsaniara/joblet) is a powerful distributed job orchestration and container runtime system for running isolated workloads.
+It simplifies deploying and managing applications across multiple machines with built-in job scheduling, resource management, and GPU support.

+### Key Features

+- **🚀 GPU Acceleration**: Native support for GPU workloads with automatic resource allocation
-- **Smart workflows**: Chain jobs together with dependencies (job B runs only after job A succeeds)
+- **🔗 Smart Workflows**: Chain jobs with complex dependencies and conditional execution
-- **Scales up and down**: Start small, grow big - Joblet handles the complexity
-- **Real-time monitoring**: See what's running, what failed, and why
+- **⚡ High Performance**: Built with Go for speed and efficiency
+- **🔒 Security First**: mTLS encryption and authentication out of the box
+- **📊 Real-time Monitoring**: Live job status, logs, and system metrics
+- **🌐 Multi-Node**: Seamlessly distribute work across your infrastructure
+- **🏃 Runtime Isolation**: Secure container isolation for workloads
+- **📦 Resource Management**: CPU, memory, and GPU resource limits and quotas

+### Use Cases

+- **Machine Learning**: Train models across multiple GPUs with automatic resource scheduling
+- **Data Processing**: Run ETL pipelines with complex dependencies and error handling
+- **Batch Jobs**: Replace cron with a more reliable, observable job scheduler
+- **CI/CD**: Build and deploy applications with parallel execution
+- **Scientific Computing**: High-performance computing workloads with GPU support
+- **Microservices**: Container orchestration for distributed applications
+- **Edge Computing**: Lightweight runtime for resource-constrained environments

+### Architecture

+Joblet provides a complete container orchestration solution:
+- **Server**: The core orchestration engine that manages jobs and resources
+- **Runtime**: Native container runtime that isolates workloads securely
+- **Agents**: Worker nodes that execute jobs across your infrastructure
+- **SDK**: Client libraries (like this Python SDK) for easy integration

+Key advantages of Joblet:
-- **Security first**: Everything is encrypted and authenticated
+- Simple deployment and management
+- Low resource overhead
+- Built-in job scheduling and workflows
+- Native GPU support with automatic allocation
+- Direct integration with your applications via SDK

-This Python SDK is your friendly gateway to all that power.
+This Python SDK provides a simple, pythonic interface to all Joblet features.
 No need to learn gRPC or mess with protocol buffers - just import and go!

 ## The Joblet Family